nine-eagle/translate_poc/DEPLOYMENT.md

 # Speech Translation POC - Docker Deployment Guide

-This guide will help you deploy the Speech Translation POC application on a Linux server using Docker and Docker Compose.
+This guide will help you deploy the Speech Translation POC application on a Linux server using Docker and Docker Compose with SSL/HTTPS support for your domain [aitranspoc.com](http://www.aitranspoc.com/).

 ## Prerequisites

 - Linux server with Docker and Docker Compose installed
 - At least 4GB RAM (recommended 8GB for ML model loading)
 - At least 10GB free disk space
-- Ports 80 and 8000 available
+- Ports 80, 443, and 8000 available
+- Domain name (aitranspoc.com) pointing to your server's IP address
+- Valid email address for SSL certificate registration

 ## Installation Steps